LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 It’s particularely designed to feel comfortable to those used to working with HTML, allowing Web designers to work with.

-They are compiled as standard Scala functions, following a simple naming convention: If you create a `views/Application/index.scala.html` template file, it will generate a `views.html.Application.index` function.
+They are compiled as standard Scala functions, following a simple naming convention: If you create a `views/Application/index.scala.html` template file, it will generate a `views.html.Application.index` class with a `render` method.

 Here is for example, a classic template content: